El-Tigani el-Mahi

-William Tigani (التجاني الماحي; April 1911 – 8 January 1970) was a Sudanese scholar, academic, and a pioneer of African psychiatry.
+El-Tigani el-Mahi (التجاني الماحي; April 1911 – 8 January 1970) was a Sudanese scholar, academic, and a pioneer of African psychiatry.
 He played a major role in the country's struggle for independence from British colonial rule, and was the transitional president of Sudan after the Sudanese October 1964 Revolution.

 He was an avid collector of historical artefacts, and knowledgeable about Egyptology, and Sudan's history and literature.

 Early life

-william Tigani was born in Kawa village, White Nile Province in Anglo-Egyptian Sudan in April 1911.
+El-Tigani el-Mahi was born in Kawa village, White Nile Province in Anglo-Egyptian Sudan in April 1911.
 El-Mahi completed his primary education in Kawa, and middle school in Rufaa, Sudan.
 He relocated to Khartoum for his high school (secondary) education.

 He earned a Diploma from the Kitchener School of Medicine (currently Faculty of Medicine, University of Khartoum) in 1935.
-He attended the University of London.

-by British colonial authorities to provide a Western-style education to Sudanese students, and many of its graduates went on to become prominent figures in Sudanese politics and society.
+The college was established by British colonial authorities to provide a Western-style education to Sudanese students, and many of its graduates went on to become prominent figures in Sudanese politics and society.
 While at the college, el-Mahi became involved in student politics and was a vocal advocate for Sudanese independence.
 He was also an avid reader and writer, and contributed articles and essays to the college newspaper and other publications.
 After his Diploma, he worked at the Sudan Medical Service, where he worked in Omdurman, Kosti, Khartoum, and Wadi Halfa.

 Psychiatric career

 In 1947, el-Mahi went to London with a scholarship to study psychiatry.
 In July 1949, he obtained the Diploma in Psychological Medicine from the University of London, and was the first African psychiatrist.

 Upon his return to Sudan, he established the Clinic for Nervous Disorders in Khartoum North.
 He worked in various locations across Sudan, including Omdurman, Kosti, Khartoum, and Wadi Halfa.
-He was appointed Director of Mental Health for the in 1957, a position he held until his death. el-Mahi later became the president of the Union of Sudanese Doctors in 1966.
+He was appointed Director of Mental Health for the Ministry of Health in Sudan in 1957, a position he held until his death. el-Mahi later became the president of the Union of Sudanese Doctors in 1966.
 By 1969, he had become the first professor of psychiatry in Sudan and Chair of Psychiatry, Faculty of Medicine.

 He was a mental health adviser for the Eastern Mediterranean Regional Office (EMRO) of the World Health Organization (WHO) from 1959 until 1964.
 He was the founding editor of the Sudanese Journal of Pediatrics, and one of the founders of the African Psychiatric Association.
 In 1961, he was given the title "Father of African Psychiatry" at the inaugural Pan-African Psychiatric Conference.
 During that meeting el-Mahi stated:

 In African psychiatry, one can follow the early start, transformation, maturity and spread of psychiatric knowledge around the world today. (...) in light of this great continent, will lead us to new perspectives of understanding, where historical, social, economic and cultural factors merge, interact and emerge as an integral part of the concept of mental health.
 Here in Africa, the illustration that health is the community will be brought home to us more (...)